Referential content

 PemOla

-A phase II study combining pembrolizumab with olaparib in metastatic pancreatic adenocarcinoma patients with mismatch repair deficiency or tumour mutation burden ≥ 4mutations/Mb.
+A phase II study combining pembrolizumab with olaparib in metastatic pancreatic adenocarcinoma patients with mismatch repair deficiency or tumour mutation burden ≥ 4 mutations/Mb.

 - PanKind Research Grant: $297,548 (2024)